tytydraco/yessleep/out/It_only_comes_when_Im_quiet.md

 Another pause.

-Then she laughed, but it was wrong.
-Too small.
+Then she laughed, but the laugh was too small.

 “I was sick.”